MrNitro360/React-Native-MCP/README.md

 # Accessibility compliance
 "Check my app for accessibility issues and recommendations"

+# Package management
+"Check my packages for updates and security vulnerabilities" "Upgrade my React Native project to the latest stable version" "Resolve dependency conflicts in my package.json" "Migrate deprecated packages to their modern alternatives" "Fix security vulnerabilities in my dependencies"

-# Dependency management
+# Dependency troubleshooting
-"Audit my packages for outdated or deprecated dependencies"
+"Why is my app failing to build after updating dependencies?"
+"How do I resolve version conflicts between React Native and my packages?"
+"What packages are deprecated and need migration?"
 ```

 ### With Claude CLI